berceanu/StackEdit/harjit.md

 7. Do the longitudinal fields $E_z$ and $B_z$ only appear due to the explicit
    $r$ dependence in $f(\eta)$?
 What are their main physical effects?

-8. What is the model sensitivity to the initial betatron oscillation conditons,
+8. What is the model sensitivity to the initial betatron oscillation conditions,
    $p_x(t=0)$ and $x(t=0)$?

 9. The critical power $P_{cr}$ is the lower threshold for